LondheShubham153/90DaysOfDevOps/2024/day16/solution.md

 ![image](https://github.com/Bhavin213/90DaysOfDevOps/blob/master/2024/day16/image/1_Start_a_New_Container.png)

 ### 2. Use the `docker inspect` command to view detailed information about a container or image.

+**Answer**
    - View Detailed Information About a Container or Image:

-**Answer**
-   - This command runs the `hello-world` image, which prints a message confirming that Docker is working correctly.

 ![image](https://github.com/Bhavin213/90DaysOfDevOps/blob/master/2024/day16/image/2_docker_inspect.png)